Press Alt+1 for screen-reader mode, Alt+0 to cancelAccessibility Screen-Reader Guide, Feedback, and Issue Reporting | New window

 2. Integrate accommodation and universal design principles to commercial washroom and shower design.

-4. privacy the fight against mold, and the cleanliness and hygiene in the space.
+3. Explain the key challenges faced in bathroom design regarding accommodation, privacy the fight against mold, and the cleanliness and hygiene in the space.

-5. Master the characteristics of solid surface as a material choice for both new construction or renovation of washrooms.
+4. Master the characteristics of solid surface as a material choice for both new construction or renovation of washrooms.

 Navigating Compliance with ADA Signage